Advanced Facial Gua Sha AND Thai Steamed Herbal Compress Facial Massage: Professional Workshop for AcupuncturistsRegular price $398.00

 Both days schedule: 10am – 5:00pm Pacific Standard Time

 Professional Course for Acupuncturists.
 No formal CEU credit, but class description will be available along with course materials.

 Materials: Class cost does not include one Dark Green Nephrite Jade Stone from CJB but it does include two Thai steamed herbal facial compresses.

 Class size is limited to 16, so reserve your spot now!

 This course is best for practitioners who have a familiarity with facial gua sha but crave a deeper connection to the modality, AND who would love to engage more deeply in fascia/ musculoskeletal work using the steamed herbal compress.
 The steamed herbal compress is a stellar treatment tool for many kinds of skin conditions as a topical herbal treatment, so anyone specializing in dermatology would benefit greatly from learning optimal technique in its application.
 This class will be a sensory delight and you will be inspired by the deep changes that happen when these two treatment modalities are combined.

-You will receive two lecture style videos prior to the live online class: One on the theory and history of Facial Gua Sha, and one on the theory and history of the Thai steamed herbal compress.
-These will form the foundation for the practical portion, which will comprise the majority of our time spent live, online.
+You will receive two lecture style videos prior to the live class: One on the theory and history of Facial Gua Sha, and one on the theory and history of the Thai steamed herbal compress.
+These will form the foundation for the practical portion, which will comprise the majority of our time spent together.

 What will this class cover?

 This training creates a clear foundation for advanced non-needling facial revitalization treatments, and you will learn how to fold each skill easily into treatment plans for more complex conditions.
 For each modality, you will understand why and how it works, when to use it, and how to educate your clientele about the many benefits of a treatment course, including after-care and client self-care classes.